-Orchard Bog and Quarry bog are globally rare remnants of a once vast system of peat wetlands.
-After the retreat of the last glacial ice sheets, Shady Valley retained rare wetland habitats known more commonly in northern environments.

-Over the past century, most of the expansive peatland system was drained and converted for agricultural purposes and grazing pastures, leaving only a handful of bogs in the vicinity.
+Orchard Bog and Quarry Bog are globally rare remnants of a once vast system of peat wetlands known more commonly in northern environments.
+After the retreat of the last glacial ice sheets, Shady Valley retained a handful of bogs, although over the past century, most of the expansive peatland system was drained and converted for farming and grazing.

-In addition to the loss of wetland habitat, the natural water flows of the valley were altered by agricultural practices and the damming and channelization of Beaverdam Creek.
-The Conservancy works to restore habitat for the valley's rare plants and animals while promoting conservation-friendly agricultural practices on its property.
+In addition to the loss of wetlands, the natural water flows of the valley were altered by agricultural practices and the damming and channelization of Beaverdam Creek.
+The Nature Conservancy works to restore habitat for the valley's rare plants and animals while promoting conservation-friendly agricultural practices on its property.